What Happens to My Property in a Bankruptcy?

 Helping You Understand State and Federal Exemptions in Your Bankruptcy

-Our comprehensive Texas bankruptcy attorneys have been providing quality legal advice and reliable representation to individuals and business owners for more than a decade.
+Julie M. Koenig has been providing quality legal advice and reliable representation to individuals and business owners throughout the Houston area for more than 28 years.

 Our clients often come to us believing that by filing for Chapter 7 bankruptcy, they will have to liquidate everything they own in order to pay back their creditors.
 In reality, Texas and federal exemptions provisions allow individuals to hold onto important possessions, like (but not limited to):